 - Disengage the lever found on the left side of the bike.

-- Unscrew the bolt on the right side until you can pull out the rear wheel from the frame.
+- Unscrew the bolt on the right side of the quick-release lever until you can pull out the back wheel from the frame.
+Make sure the quick-release rear derailleur is correctly installed after.

-And here is how to remove the rear wheel from a thru-axle system:
+And here is how to remove rear wheels from a thru-axle system:

 - Use a 5 mm Allen key to loosen the axle from the frame.